 A heat pump system is basically an all-in-one unit that functions as both the central heat and ac systems in your home.
 Heat pumps are energy efficient since they work by transferring air from one space to another.
 These systems are a great option for those with limited space, as they take up much less room than a furnace and air conditioning system.
 Both the heating and cooling functions take place within one unit in a heat pump system.

 Since the heat pumps transfer air from one area to another, it’s important to make sure yours is sized properly for the space it is going to condition so that it works well.
 Contact a heating and cooling specialist for additional information about what type of unit will work best for your home.

 What is an AC/furnace combo unit?

 AC/furnace combo units are the traditional systems in most homes today.
-They consist of a furnace and an air conditioning unit, two separate pieces of equipment that provide heating and cooling for the interior space.
+This AC and heater unit for home consists of a furnace and an air conditioning unit, two separate pieces of equipment that together, provide heating and cooling for the interior space.
 Furnaces can be regular or high-efficiency models.
 Air conditioning units include a compressor unit that is stored outside the home.